Whidbey Homeless Coalition Staff

 Samantha will provide, among many diverse job duties, administrative support to Executive Director, Board, and Program Managers, Coordinate and maintain administrative and technology systems, and at all times hold the vision, mission and values of WHC as central to her work.and ensuring quality performance.

 In Samantha’s words “It's exciting to make the transition from Port Townsend and call Whidbey Island my new home.
 There's a wonderful community here, and I look forward to working with the great staff and board of the Whidbey Homeless Coalition.”

-DeAnna Furman, The Haven - shelter assistant
+DeAnna Furman, The Haven - assistant Shelter Manager

 I am a born and raised 5th generation Islander whose compassion for the homeless community has led me to do outreach in the Oak Harbor area for the last 8 months.
 I am dedicated to serving and helping those in need.
 I am super excited for this opportunity for our community.